nutmas/CarND-Extended-Kalman-Filter-Project/README.md

 ## Results

-From the Simulator winodw the RMSE (Root Mean Square) can be seen for to evaluate the performance of the EKF for the selected dataset.
+From the Simulator window the RMSE can be seen to evaluate the performance of the EKF for the selected dataset.
+Running against Dataset 1 this met the accuracy requirements of the project

+---

+## License

+For License information please see the [LICENSE](./LICENSE) file for details

 ---